jdoleary/Spellmasons/docs/PlaytestHistory.md

 - super skinny ridge is confusing and not obvious (impassable)
 - "people love to know how much content is in the game"
 - "I don't know what every circle means, nor do I know what every lines mean".
 Teach it differently
-- change "cards on it's right" to "spells on ..."
 - explain: lava damage and how units can stay in lava
 - bug: he didn't get to pick spell when he got pushed into the portal, actually he did but they got overlapped by the perks, change the order so that new waits in queue
-- fix priest copy to reference blood curse not vampires
 - maybe hide spell prediction when "f" is held
 - purify doesn't make sense without context
   - showing purify without that context is just making the player screw up due to interface issues rather than strategy issues